Rajebulalam/lucky-one/README.md

 # Sunglass

-This project was bootstrapped with [Create React App](https://stylish-sunglass.netlify.app/).
+This project was bootstrapped with [stylish-sunglass](https://stylish-sunglass.netlify.app/).

 ## Available Scripts